matter-labs/zksync-lite-docs/docs/faq/wallets.md

 In the future the process will be fully automated.

+## Why do I need to unlock my account and why does it cost more than other transactions?

+Informally, you need to do a one-time 'registration' of your account.
+More technically, zkSync accounts are defined over a different elliptic curve than Ethereum's that is better suited for zero-knowledge proofs.
+Unlocking your account generates and published a new private-public key pair over this curve, which is associated to your Ethereum address.

+Unlocking your account incur higher costs than other zkSync transactions, because the process of registration happens directly on the Etheruem smart contract, and not as part of a zero-knowledge proof.
+If you are using an ERC-1271 compatible wallet (like Argent), this one-time cost becomes greater because of higher interaction with the zkSync smart contract.
+The fee you pay for this operation is used to pay the fee for the corresponding Ethereum transaction, and so it goes to Ethereum miners and not to zkSync operators.

 ## Troubleshooting

 ### I used "Transfer" instead of "Withdraw" to get my funds onto mainnet

-If you attempted to withdraw your zkSync funds to L1, but mistakenly used "Transfer" option instead of "Withdraw", you should try to log in to the zkSync with the wallet that received the funds.
+If you attempted to withdraw your zkSync funds to L1, but mistakenly used "Transfer" option instead of "Withdraw", you should try to log in to zkSync with the wallet that received the funds.
 If that's not possible, then you should read the section above about how to withdraw the funds from a wallet that is not supported by zkSync.

 ### My withdrawal was completed, but the funds have not arrived on mainnet